 If there aren’t many returns, those people just like to shop in small orders.
-One way to tailor their experience is to use an installment checkout like Klarna that lets people buy items in installments much like in-store credit.
+One way to tailor their experience is to use a buy now, pay later checkout that lets people buy items in installments much like in-store credit.

 Another is to create bundles or maybe looks (for fashion brands) that drive higher average order value without pushing people to shop more often.
 Fashion brand Vetta, focused on capsule wardrobes, lets you buy a whole capsule wardrobe of choice as a bundle, at a better price than buying the items separately.